 Colorado Springs Utilities routinely monitors for contaminants in your drinking water according to federal and state laws.
 The table on the following pages shows the combined results of our monitoring for six water treatment plants for the period of Jan.
 1 through Dec.
-31, 2021, unless otherwise noted.
-The Colorado Department of Public Health and Environment (CDPHE) requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+31, 2022, unless otherwise noted.
+CDPHE requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 Therefore, some of our data, though representative, may be more than a year old.
+Only detected contaminants sampled within the last five years appear in this report.
+If no table appears in this section, then no contaminants were detected in the last round of monitoring.
 Only detected contaminants sampled within the last five years appear in this report.
 If no table appears in this section, then no contaminants were detected in the last round of monitoring.